-2019 Group Two Local Improvements Projects
+2019 Group One Local Improvements Projects

-- Property owners have the right to submit petitions to The City against the proposed local improvements.
-To be valid, a "petition against" must be signed by at least two-thirds (2/3) of the affected property owners representing at least half (1/2) the assessed value of land. - A "petition against" must be received within the 30 days of the mailing date of the Notice of Intention. - If a valid "petition against" is received, The City is prohibited from proceeding with the work (MGA Section 396 (3)).
-In this case, The City deletes the local improvement from the LI Bylaw. - In all cases, The City advises affected property owners in writing whether or not the petition is valid.
+- A Notice of Intention is mailed to each affected property owner outlining the type of proposed construction, the estimated cost and the property owner's estimated share of the cost. - Property owners have the right to submit petitions to The City against the proposed local improvements.
+To be valid, a "petition against" must be signed by at least two-thirds (2/3) of the affected property owners representing at least half (1/2) the assessed value of land. - A "petition against" must be received within the 30 days of the mailing date of the Notice of Intention. - If a valid "petition against" is received, The City is prohibited from proceeding with the work (MGA 396 (3)).
+In this case, The City deletes the local improvement from the LI bylaw. - In all cases, The City advises affected property owners in writing whether or not the petition is valid.

-Bylaw 2R2019 is required for lane paving in residential areas with standard widths and new residential driveway crossings (Attachment 1).
+Bylaw 1R2019 is required for lane paving in residential areas with standard widths and new residential driveway crossings (Attachment 1).

-The scope of improvements, program costs and specific tax rates used for the Group Two LI's are set forth in the Bylaw.
+The scope of improvements, program costs and specific tax rates used for the Group One LI's are set forth in the Bylaw.
 A general listing of tax rates used by The City is included with this report (Attachment 2).